micronDLA/SDK/docs/C API.md

 ***Return value:***  -1 (error), 0 (pass)

 ******
-## int ie_quantize

-Run static quantization of inputs, weight and outputs over a calibration dataset.

-***Parameters:***

-'void *cmemo': pointer to an Inference Engine object.
-May be null.

-`const char *image`: a string with the image path or the image dimensions.
-If it is an image path then the size of the image will be used to set up Micron DLA hardware's code.
-If it is not an image path then it needs to specify the size in the following format: Width x Height x Channels.
-Example: width=224,height=256,channels=3 becomes a string "224x256x3".

-`const char *modelpath`: path to a model file in ONNX format.

-`const char* outbin`: path to a file where a model in the Inference Engine format will be saved.

-`uint64_t swoutsize`: output size (including the layers run in software) assuming batch 1, in number of elements, one per output.

-`int noutputs`: number of returned output arrays.

-`int numcard`: number of FPGA cards to use.

-`int numclus`: number of clusters to use.

-`float **input`: input data in [P, H, W] order, one pointer per input (in case of multiple inputs).

-`int num_inputs`: number of inputs in the calibration dataset.

-***Return value:***  -1 (error), 0 (pass)

-******

 ## void *ie_init

 Loads a bitfile on an FPGA if necessary and prepares to run on the Inference Engine.
 Load instructions and parameters.